revoltpuppy/nsf-sbir/README.md

 To set up the site on your local machine, follow these steps:

 1. [Install and configure Git](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup).
 If you're not comfortable with the command line, try [GitHub Desktop](https://desktop.github.com/).
 1. Download, install, and start [Docker Community Edition](https://www.docker.com/community-edition).
+When Docker first runs, it will automatically run some setup commands behind the scenes.
+Once the light turns green, you’re ready to go.
 1. Clone the site.
 [More detail on this](https://help.github.com/articles/cloning-a-repository/).

     ```sh